gutenbergtools/gutenbergsite/site/donate.md

 ### <a name="about-donations-by-paypal"></a>About donations by PayPal
 <a name="about-donations-by-paypal"></a>PayPal is a Web site that accepts credit cards, checks, and bank transfer payments.
 You need to set up a PayPal account to donate via PayPal (in the past, you could donate without setting up an account.
 This doesn't seem to be possible any more).
 Visa, MasterCard, Amex and Discover are accepted.
 Because of PayPal's fees, any donation of under 32 cents or so doesn't reach PGLAF.
 Instead, consider letting your small donations add up to a dollar or more before sending it with PayPal.

-Rather than using the quick donation links above, you can login to PayPal and select "Send Money."
-When prompted, specify 'donate2023@pglaf.org' as the recipient, and you will be presented with PGLAF's information.
+In addition to using the quick donation links above, you can also login to PayPal and select "Send Money."
+When prompted, specify 'donate2024@pglaf.org' as the recipient, and you will be presented with PGLAF's information.
 Send the payment as you would any other payment.
 Funds go directly to PGLAF via PayPal.
 Any national currency is OK.

-Be assured that you will not be added to any postal or email address list, or solicited further.
+Be assured that you will not be added to any postal or email list or solicited further.
 You will get a "thank you" email from the CEO, and that is all.
 You are invited to subscribe to the email lists, but we do not subscribe you directly.

-This emailed thank you serves as your tax receipt for your donation.
+This emailed thank you and your PayPal transaction record serve as your tax receipt for your donation.

-The fee charged by PayPal for payments is their discounted rate for registered charities.
+The fee charged by PayPal for your donation is their discounted rate for registered charities.
 This is 2.2% of the transaction plus 30 cents per transaction.
 For a $100 payment, this amounts to $2.50 or 2.5%.
 For $10, the fee is $0.52 or 5.2%.
 PayPal accepts non-US accounts and funds.

 ### <a name="about-donating-by-check-or-money-order"></a>About donating by Check or Money Order